-Prior to joining ASB in 2008, Beth served as deputy general counsel of First Horizon National Corporation, a diversified financial services holding company, where she oversaw mergers and acquisitions and managed the legal division.
-She also served as general counsel at National Commerce Financial (NCF), which consistently ranked among the top five best-performing banks according to U.S. Bankers' list of 100 largest banking companies prior to its merger with SunTrust bank in 2004.
+Prior to joining ASB in 2008, Beth served as deputy general counsel of First Horizon National Corporation, a diversified financial service holding company, where she oversaw mergers and acquisitions and managed the legal division.
+She also served as general counsel at National Commerce Financial (NCF).
 While there, she served on the company's executive committee, managed mergers and acquisitions as well as coordinated integration teams for NCF's expansionary activities.

 Beth graduated with honors from both the University of Mississippi, where she earned a Bachelor of Arts degree in English, and from the University of Arkansas School of Law, where she received her Juris Doctorate.
-An active member of the community, Beth is a board member for the Hawaii Theatre Center, Helping Hands Hawaii, the Better Business Bureau of Hawaii, the YMCA of Honolulu and Girl Scouts of Hawaii; a former board member for the YWCA of Honolulu; and past board chair for the Women’s Fund.
-In 2016 she was appointed by Governor David Ige to the State of Hawaii Workforce Development Council.
+An active member of the community, Beth is a board member for the Girls Scouts of Hawaii, Child & Family Service and Hawaii Theatre Center.
+In 2016, she was appointed by Governor David Ige to the State of Hawaii Workforce Development Council.
 She also serves on the Board of Advisors for the Center for Banking and Finance at University of North Carolina School of Law.